-- 69. The TEC must attach to funding a condition that a TEO must report programmes that meet the following criteria as New Zealand Apprenticeships: - a. provide an entry point into an occupation to set a person up for a career in an industry; - b. meet any regulatory requirements for entry into an occupation; - c. require a tripartite agreement; - d. contain a strong theoretical component to support further learning, as well as a practical element; - e. are directly related to the intended career; and - f. lead to either: - i. a qualification at level 4 on the NZQCF that has a minimum of 120 credits and, if approved by the TEC, additional qualifications at level 3 or level 4 on the NZQCF; or - ii. multiple qualifications that together have at least 120 credits, provided those qualifications are at level 3 and level 4 on the NZQCF, and at least 60 credits are at level 4 on the NZQCF; and - g. meet any additional criteria set by the TEC to ensure that the programme is focussed on Level 4 outcomes on the NZQCF. - 70.
-The TEC must attach to funding a condition that a TEO must report learners as a New Zealand Apprentice through the Industry Training Register if they are a valid domestic enrolment, and are: - a. enrolled in a New Zealand Apprenticeship programme; - b. employed in the occupation for which the apprentice is training; and - c. supported by a training plan agreed by the apprentice, the employer, and the TEO arranging the training, throughout the programme. - 71.
-The TEC must approve, and maintain, a register of all New Zealand Apprenticeships, and may withdraw approval, with effect for new enrolments after a reasonable notice period.
+- 60. The TEC must attach to funding a condition that a TEO must report programmes that meet the following criteria as New Zealand Apprenticeships: - a. provide an entry point into an occupation to set a person up for a career in an industry; - b. meet any regulatory requirements for entry into an occupation; - c. require a tripartite agreement between the learner, TEO and employer; - d. contain a strong theoretical component to support further learning, as well as a practical element; - e. are directly related to the intended career; and - f. lead to either: - i. a qualification at Level 4 on the NZQCF that has a minimum of 120 credits and, if approved by the TEC, additional qualifications at Level 3 or Level 4 on the NZQCF; or - ii. multiple qualifications that together have at least 120 credits, provided those qualifications are at Level 3 and Level 4 on the NZQCF, and at least 60 credits are at Level 4 on the NZQCF; and - g. meet any additional criteria set by the TEC to ensure that the programme is focused on Level 4 outcomes on the NZQCF. - The TEC must attach to funding a condition that a TEO must report learners as a New Zealand Apprentice through the Industry Training Register if they are a valid domestic enrolment, and are: - a. enrolled in a New Zealand Apprenticeship programme; - b. employed in the occupation for which the apprentice is training; and - c. supported by a training plan agreed by the apprentice, the employer, and the TEO arranging the training, throughout the programme. - 62.
+The TEC must approve, and maintain, a register of all New Zealand Apprenticeships, and may withdraw funding approval, with effect for new enrolments after a reasonable notice period.